What is public health intelligence?

-Underpinning all this is an approach to problems that considers things from the perspectives of person, place and time: an epidemiological approach that considers the distribution, causes and impacts of health and disease in populations from these perspectives.
+- Underpinning all this is an approach that looks at population health questions from the perspectives of person, place and time: an epidemiological approach that considers the distribution, determinants and impacts of health and disease in populations from these various perspectives.

 What do we do in practice?

 - Provide advice on the commissioning of health and care services to meet population needs.

 - Provide project based needs analysis, needs assessment and, through the local Health and Wellbeing Board, joint strategic needs assessment (JSNA).